faishalshidqi/notes-api-assignment/README.md

 ```shell
 goose mysql "root:<the MYSQL_ROOT_PASSWORD value>@tcp(localhost:3307)/notes_api" up
 ```
-8. Import [Notes API Test.postman_collection.json](Notes%20API%20Test.postman_collection.json) and [Notes API Test.postman_environment.json](Notes%20API%20Test.postman_environment.json) to Postman so you can test the API.
+9. Import [Notes API Test.postman_collection.json](Notes%20API%20Test.postman_collection.json) and [Notes API Test.postman_environment.json](Notes%20API%20Test.postman_environment.json) to Postman so you can test the API.
 And don't forget to switch the environment on before sending requests.
 > [!IMPORTANT]
-> Swagger UI is only visible /docs/index.html if the API isn't run with Docker.
+> Swagger UI is only visible at http://localhost:5000/docs/index.html if the API isn't run with Docker.
 To see swagger ui, just `go run main.go`.
 Don't forget to adjust the env vars.

 > [!IMPORTANT]
 > swagger.json documentation is in the docs folder.

 > [!IMPORTANT]
-> frontend is can be visited at http://localhost:5000
+> frontend can be visited at http://localhost:5000